-The State CAPS Committee will determine and recommend survey priorities for pests of State regulatory concern in their state.
-The State Plant Health Director (SPHD) and State Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS)

-and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
+The State Plant Health Director (SPHD) and State Plant Regulatory Official (SPRO), in consultation with the Pest Survey Specialist (PSS) and State Survey Coordinator (SSC), and considering the recommendations and advice of the State CAPS Committee, are responsible for the selection of pests that are important to their State as per the guidance given in these Guidelines.
 This collaboration will allow flexibility on a state-by-state basis.
-PPQ encourages industry-state partnerships for pest survey.

 In order to provide this flexibility, performance measures must be in place early in the planning process so that there is cooperator accountability where Federal funds are provided.
 These performance measures will enable the assessment of accomplishments made toward pest selection and survey objectives outlined in CAPS cooperative agreements.
 A summary of activities performed by SSCs that result in advancing the overall programs effectiveness will support this assessment process.
-The Infrastructure Report Template is provided for the SSC to report on activities in support of the Pest Surveillance mission across all programs for which activities were conducted in their state.
+A reporting mechanism for the SSC to report on activities in support of the Pest Detection mission across all programs for which activities were conducted in their state is found in Appendix P-1.
 This also will help justify the continued funding of the SSC position in Infrastructure.
-The roles and responsibilities of the core constituencies, SPHD, SPRO, PSS, and SSC, can be found here.
+Appendices B and C list the roles and responsibilities of the SPHD, SPRO, PSS, and SSC positions within the CAPS program.

 The SSC, in collaboration with the PSS, will make use of pest risk information from various sources.
-Such sources include: pest data sheets; pest-risk assessments; pests ranked through the Analytic Hierarchy Process; "risk zones" and other information communicated to the SPHDs by the NOM; pests that need to be surveyed per the PPQ Management Team's endorsement of recommendations of the PPQ New Pest Advisory Group (NPAG); industries' suggestions for coordinated survey/monitoring of pests of mutual concern; changes in patterns of risk or commerce that indicate domestic survey is merited along a risky pest pathway; and select agents that present some threat for potential bioterrorism.
+Such sources include pest data sheets; pest risk assessments; NAPPFAST; pests ranked through the Analytic Hierarchy Process, as conducted by CPHST (Appendix D); "risk zones" and other information communicated to the SPHDs by the NOM; pests that need to be surveyed per the PPQ Management Team's endorsement of recommendations of the PPQ New Pest Advisory Group (NPAG); industries' suggestions for coordinated survey/monitoring of pests of mutual concern; changes in patterns of risk or commerce that indicate domestic survey is merited along a risky pest pathway; PPQ-regulated "domestic/emergency program pests;" and select agents that present some threat for potential bioterrorism.